Coroners Recall Gruesome Task of Identifying Plane Crash Victims

-According to coroners Browne and Joe Levisky, a forensic toxicologist who helped investigate the March 3, 1991, United Airlines crash in Colorado Springs, Colo., investigators in Miami face a tougher challenge than they did.
+Unidentified victims may outnumber the identified, according to coroners Browne and Joe Levisky, a forensic toxicologist who helped investigate the March 3, 1991, United Airlines crash in Colorado Springs, Colo.

 ``When we were dealing with it, it was like taking a dime and throwing it onto a football field, and trying to go out and find it,″ Browne said Wednesday. ``That’s on land.
 You’re dealing with water.
 I don’t know how they’re going to do it.″

 In the Pittsburgh crash, in which the plane slammed into a hillside on the landing approach, six victims were never identified, even though there was no fire damage to the bodies in the cabin.
 Rescuers made identifications with teeth, fingerprints, clothing and jewelry.

 One person was never positively identified in the Colorado crash that killed 25 people.
 The search area was largely confined to a 12-foot crater created when the Boeing 737 nose-dived into the ground.

 ``Everything was compacted into this small volume,″ Levisky said. ``You’re talking about sharp metal that whipped its way through the passengers.